Salary/Degree Guides

 Online and traditional learning formats are basically the same – the set of coursework, medium of instruction from professors, assignments, and paper works.
 The difference lies in the convenience and flexibility that distance education offers for busy working adults.

-Online accelerated degree programs are suitable options for students who want to obtain their degree quickly.
 Programs vary depending on the school, but they typically involve a transfer of credits from prior education or professional experience, passing examinations that waive certain courses, or allowing students to take intensives, which help them earn credits in a shorter length of time.

 If you’re contemplating attendance in an online Psychology degree program, remember that in-person attendance may still be required to complete specific coursework such as laboratory and clinical requirements.
 Consider also that a master’s degree or doctoral program in Psychology requires fieldwork for practicums and internships.